 |Endpoint||Brain Gray and White Matter Volume, White Matter Integrity, White Matter Lesion, Brain Perfusion, Brain Vessel Structure, Femoral Muscle Volume|

-- Neuropsychological test and questionnaire on psychological state
+-Neuropsychological test and questionnaire on psychological state

 -Assessment of psychiatric symptoms

-This combination of images enables us to assess the brain structure through quantitative morphometrics, including volume and thickness of the neocortex and volume of sub-cortical structures, as well as qualitative appreciation of white matter lesions in an aging brain, and brain vasculature.
+This combination of images allows us to assess the brain structure through quantitative morphometrics, including volume and thickness of the neocortex and volume of sub-cortical structures, as well as qualitative appreciation of white matter lesions in an aging brain, and brain vasculature.

 Return of results: